 On October 15, Peace Boat returned again to New York with The Floating Festival for Sustainability, a celebration of the Sustainable Development Goals, and the importance of education, partnership and youth engagement.
-The links between peace and sustainability, and oceans and climate, were highlighted by a diverse range of speakers and performers, including the Peace Boat Ocean and Climate Youth Ambassadors.
+The links between peace and sustainability, and oceans and climate, were highlighted by diverse speakers and performers, including the Peace Boat Ocean and Climate Youth Ambassadors.

 Ms. Roudil expressed that she was surprised and pleased to see so many people gathered on a Sunday evening to celebrate peace and sustainability.
-She stressed the need for all members of society the world over to work towards the 2030 Agenda in the short time remaining.
-With SDG14 a particular focus of the Festival for Sustainability, Ms. Roudli called attention to the proposal from The Intergovernmental Oceanographic Commission of UNESCO (IOC) and its partners for 2021-2030 to become the International Decade of Ocean Science for Sustainable Development and thanked the Permanent Mission of Fiji for their support for the initiative.
+She stressed the need for all members of society around the world to work towards the 2030 Agenda in the time remaining.
+With SDG14 a particular focus of the Festival for Sustainability, Ms. Roudil called attention to the proposal from The Intergovernmental Oceanographic Commission of UNESCO (IOC) and its partners for 2021-2030 to become the International Decade of Ocean Science for Sustainable Development and thanked the Permanent Mission of Fiji for their support for the initiative.
 She also invited Peace Boat to collaborate with UNESCO in building ocean literacy across the world.

 The Ambassadors to the United Nations of Kiribati, H.E.
 Mr. Teburoro Tito and Trinidad & Tobago, H.E.
 Ms. Penelope Beckles, as well as representatives from the Permanent Mission of the Marshall Islands attended to the hear the young leaders from their countries speak.